cortinico/cortinico.github.io/_posts/2020-06-16-my-android-project-template.md

 The clear choice I made in this template is to have it as a **100% Kotlin** template.
 I believe that in 2020 is safe to assume that you can start your new Android project with Kotlin only.

 I generally don't start writing code without a **good formatter** to support me.
-Having several comments on your pull-requests about where to place parenthesis or extre white-spaces can be pretty annoying.
+Having several comments on your pull-requests about where to place parenthesis or extra white-spaces can be pretty annoying.
 A **formatter** can help you ship beautified code and avoid useless discussions.

 For Kotlin my preferred formatter is [**ktlint**](https://github.com/pinterest/ktlint).